Setting up a Video Hub is easy, and requires no web development background! There are two mandatory and three optional parts to setup:

 To Manually add individual users:

-- From the Manage Users dropdown, select Manually.
+- Open the Manage Users dropdown menu, then select Manually.

 - Click Save Changes.